CoCoNut-UvA/coconut/docs/source/dsl_syntax.rst

     <lifetime> :: <lifetime specifier> <lifetime range>

 , where the lifetime range is:

 .. code-block:: text

     <start range bracket> [ID.][ID] -> [ID.][ID] <end range bracket>

-with the start range bracket being: '(' or '[' and the end range bracket being: ')' or ']'.
+, with the start range bracket being: '(' or '[' and the end range bracket being: ')' or ']'.

-The brackets are the mathematical range, so '(' is exclusive and '[' is inclusive.
+The brackets denote the mathematical range, so '(' is exclusive and '[' is inclusive.
 The IDs are references to actions, which can be specified with namespaces using the '.'.
 If no ID is specified it means either the beginning or the end of the compilation.
 For example, if a node is disallowed for the whole compilation, it can be described in the following way: